 Nevada license plates have been issued in the current Sunset design since 2001.
-When you obtain new plates, the DMV charges a Prison Industry fee of 50 cents per plate in addition to any registration fees due.
+When you obtain new plates, the DMV charges a Plate Production Fee of $3 per plate and a Prison Industry fee of 50 cents per plate in addition to any registration fees due.
 Personalized and specialty plates carry additional fees.

 A registration renewal is not required if you are simply changing license plates and the registration is not due.
 The DMV will charge a $5 substitute plate fee in addition to any applicable plate fees.
 You must visit a DMV Full Service office or a County Assessor office which offers vehicle registration services to obtain new plates.

 License Plate Display